craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Big Lore/Economy Pages/Economics of Tetrimoc's Desert.md

 ### Mining
 What can be mined?
 How elaborate are the setups?

+Lead, Silver, and Gold can be found in abundance in this area.

 ### Magic / Technology
 Has magic influenced any of these things?
 What about Technology?